crazyyy/e-ved/wordpress/wp-content/plugins/watu/readme.txt

 - You can enable non-admin WP roles to manage the plugin so you don't have to share your admin login with staff that has to manage quizzes.
 - Added sortable columns on the "view results" page and the associated shortcode.
 - Added honeypot option to prevent spam (it's not obtrusive like captchas and almost as efficient)
+- Added debug mode to display SQL errors
+- Added variable %%EMAIL%% for quizzes that require login or request user's email
+- You can now specify URL to redirect the user to upon achieving a given grade

 = Changes in 2.7 =
 - Added option to limit the number of logged in user attempts for quizzes that require login.